bmc-cs-software-analysis/383/activity.md

 AFL++ requires a seed program.
 For now, create a directory `seed` and with a file `iput1.txt` that contains the text "test".

-Run AFL with: `/AFLplusplus/afl-fuzz  -i seeds/ -o out/ -- /src/easy1 @@`
+Run AFL with: `/AFLplusplus/afl-fuzz  -i seeds/ -o out/ -- /src/easy1`

-Record the time taken to find each bug....

-The crashing input will be located in `out/crashes`
+Monitor the output and record the time taken to find each crash.
+The crashing input will be located in `out/default/crashes`.
+Record this.

-Also record the crashing input.
 Is it different than the one you derived manually?
 Record your results and save them.
 You will also submit these as part of Lab 6.

+Do this for each of the target programs you downloaded.